MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 4. Then launch the sample app.
 5. VM\* error page may launch, just ignore and click go.
 (Ignore VM\* file in general and click go at any stage).
 6. Go to `Scenario -> Script Debugging -> JavaScript`
-7. Expect debugger to hit and pause the page.
+7. Expect debugger to hit the breakpoint and pause the page

 ##### [VS] Single WebView TypeScript Debugging (Old Tool: Debugger For Microsoft Edge)